Choszczno: Post-war Poland

 The first Polish institution to send its representatives to the town after the war was the Polish State Railways.
 In 1946 the first Polish education institution the "Bolesław Krzywousty" high school was opened.
 Due to the damage sustained by the town, the majority of the burnt-out buildings were dismantled and the reclaimed bricks were sent for the rebuilding of Warsaw, destroyed by the Germans.
 Only after 1956, when the territory situation seemed to be clarified, the process of rebuilding started properly and investment by the Polish government begun.
 Due to the population growth the local government invested in new housing, and in 1959 the first newly built housing block was completed.
 The rebuilding continued and the majority of the architecture is now post 1950s.
 In the 1990s the local government started investing in sporting facilities (an indoor swimming pool, sports arena, tennis courts) to promote active tourism.

 Starting with its partnership with Fürstenwalde in 1978, the local government has been active in fostering foreign co-operation and the creation of links with different sister cities.

 In 1984 Choszczno celebrated 700 years since its foundation.
 The traditional annual Days of Choszczno festival is held during the first weekend of June.

+Transport

+Choszczno lies on the junction of voivodeship roads 175, 160 and 151.

+Choszczno has a station on the Szczecin-Poznań railway line.